Barcode36/Gestionale-JavaFX/README.md

 Bugfix and improvements.

 0.6.5 BETA
-Added CaricaFinestre to load controller Windows (for example AggiungiAnello, AggiungiBracciale, ecc..).
+Added CaricaFinestre to load controller windows (for example AggiungiAnello, AggiungiBracciale, ecc..).
 Fixed some bugs.